Neurology Book

 5. Ocular changes (changes develop within 3 weeks of rash)

-1. Iridocyclitis
+1. Iritis or Iridocyclitis

-2. Corneal Dysesthesia (or decreased sensation)
+2. Corneal Dysesthesia (or decreased Sensation)

 3. Punctate epithelial Keratitis